isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-metal-with-baking-soda/index.md

 [household baking soda (home remedy)](https://www.onecrazyhouse.com/40-uses-for-baking-soda/) , and it won't also require specialized tools, painting knowledge, or equipment.
 Baking soda will refresh the surface of the hinges and wall paints with no hazardous fumes.
 *In summary, here's how to remove paint from metal with baking soda; *
-- *Fill your large bowl with water (1-quart), place the pot over a fire, and add some baking soda (1/4 a cup) but don't stir and a**llow the water to get to a low boil.�*
+- *Fill your large bowl with water (1-quart), place the pot over a fire, and add some baking soda (1/4 a cup) but don't stir and a**llow the water to get to a low boil.*
-- *Hold the painted metal with tongs, put it inside the baking soda solution (leave for 15 minutes), and finally remove the metal piece - scrub off the paint using a cloth or toothbrush.�*
+- *Hold the painted metal with tongs, put it inside the baking soda solution (leave for 15 minutes), and finally remove the metal piece - scrub off the paint using a cloth or toothbrush.*
 ## Details: How to Remove Paint from Metal with Baking Soda
 Why use baking soda to strip paint?
 There are many methods of removing paint